 If you currently are making plans to return to Stanford, please be in touch with an Academic Advisor as soon as possible.
-If the advisor you previously worked with is no longer available, you may contact Mary Laurita, Director of Academic and Educational Support Programs and Coordinator of the Returning Student Process.
+Please feel free to schedule a meeting with any advisor you have previously worked with at Stanford.
+If the advisor you previously worked with is no longer available, you may contact the Director of Academic Support Programs.

 For information and forms for the return process, please visit Returning to Stanford.

 Not sure where to begin?
 Academic Advising has published a booklet to help you transition back to Stanford life.
 These pages provide information on how to return and register, list the essentials for a smooth return, and remind you of the resources available to you.
 If you have any questions or if you just need to talk to someone, your Academic Advisors are here for you.